viters/docs/cookbooks/permissions/workflows.md

 things a step further and let you define what a role can and can't do to each item in a collection, _based on its [field values](/configuration/data-model/fields.md)_.

-Workflows are when you use these permissions techniques to create structured stages to the flow of content or data creation.
-In simplest terms, its when you have two or more roles, and you give each role permissions to access items _only when you want them to_.
+Workflows are when you use these permissions techniques to create structured stages to content or data creation.
+In simplest terms, its when you have two or more roles, and you give them different permissions at each stage in the content creation process.

 There are an infinite number of possible workflows you could configure.
 But for this recipe, we will configure a simple workflow where `writers` and `editors` work together to create, co-edit and publish `articles`.